 Removing Rust from Stainless Steel

 While stainless steel is a corrosion resistant material compared to mild or tool steel, it is truly stain-“less” steel rather than stainproof steel.
 Unfortunately in many situations even stainless steel can develop corrosion which can range from mild tea staining discoloration to thick, flaky rust.
 This can cause some understandable panic for owners of stainless steel equipment, tanks, railings, appliances, sinks, grills, boat hardware, sculptures, and other objects which go from beautiful to ugly due to the appearance of rust.
-The good news is that rust on stainless steel can be removed and prevented from rapid recurrence if the right steps are taken.
+The good news is that rust on stainless steel can be removed and prevented from rapid recurrence if the right rust removal solution steps are taken.